COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Introduction

-Transformer neural networks implement a self-attention mechanism~\cite{vaswani_attention_2017}.
+Transformer neural networks, based solely on the self-attention mechanism~\cite{vaswani_attention_2017}, have been shown to be remarkably successful in handling various tasks in natural language processing (NLP)~\cite{lan2019albert,He2021DeBERTaDB} and other domains~\cite{vit,Sun2019BERT4RecSR,dong2018speech}.
 Self-attention, in a nutshell, considers every token in the input sequence when encoding a current token.
 This strategy allows the learning and capture of cross-passage long-range dependencies.

 The interrogation naturally arises of whether self-attention is detrimental to local information and of how, if the case, this flaw can be remedied.

-Several authors have considered and evaluated various ways of incorporating local context information back into a self-attention mechanism for various tasks in various domains (e.g.~\cite{wu2019pay, zhang2020dynamic, jiang2020convbert, gulati20_interspeech, volo, early_conv}.)
+Several authors have considered and evaluated various ways of incorporating local context information back into a self-attention mechanism for various tasks in various domains~\cite{wu2019pay,gulati20_interspeech,volo,early_conv}.

-Yuan et al.~\shortcite{volo} proposed a light-weight outlook attention mechanism for visual recognition called \emph{vision outlooker}.
-Vision outlookers successfully improve the performance of vision transformers by adding outlook attention, a form of local attention.
+Recently, Yuan~\etal~\shortcite{volo} proposed Vision Outlooker (VOLO) for visual recognition.
+VOLO successfully improves the performance of vision transformers by adding a light-weight outlook attention mechanism, a form of local attention.

-We present and evaluate an outlook attention mechanism or \emph{context outlooker}, COOL, for natural language processing.
+We present and evaluate the outlook attention mechanism for NLP, named \textbf{Co}ntext \textbf{O}ut\textbf{l}ooker (COOL).
 COOL implements a context outlook attention mechanism that encodes the local syntactic context considering word proximity and can be inserted into most transformer-based models.
-Compared to the dynamic convolution operation widely used by existing works, an outlook attention mechanism considers more pair-wise constraints as it processes local windows containing the anchor token.
+Compared to the operations for local augmentation used by existing works, outlook attention considers more pair-wise constraints as it processes multiple local windows containing an anchor token.
 We consider three possible modes for the composition of global and local encoding, in which the global encoding precedes, \emph{Global-to-Local}, follows, \emph{Local-to-Global}, or is parallel to, \emph{Global-and-Local}, the local encoding.

-Comparative empirical performance evaluation of COOL with different transformer-based approaches confirms the opportunity of improvement over a baseline using the neural language models alone for fifteen natural language processing tasks.
-These tasks are extractive question answering, question generation, multiple-choice, natural language inference, sentiment analysis, named-entity recognition, and part-of-speech tagging.
+Comparative empirical performance evaluation of COOL with different transformer-based approaches confirms the opportunity for improvement over a baseline using the original models for eleven NLP tasks, including question answering, question generation, sentiment analysis, etc.